July 1, 2021

 As an author I had left the group initially for several days because I needed my solitude as a writer and wanted to catch up with my youtube shows because most of the time the internet was spotty on BLM.gov and National Forest land – when I camped with them.

-The caravan leader stalked me on facebook messenger pleading with me to come back to the group.
+When I left the group for a few days, the caravan leader, who followed me on facebook messenger, urged me to come back to the group.
 He kept asking me — who pissed you off and why did I leave the group?

 That should have been warning signs right there that there was something not right with him – but I did not pick up on it at that time.